hondallica/p5-WebService-MusixMatch/README.md

 # NAME

-WebService::MusixMatch - It's new $module
+WebService::MusixMatch - A simple and fast interface to the Musixmatch API

 # SYNOPSIS